afhorton/divego/README.md

 Map Interface that Displays Anchor Icons to represent dive sites and heat map points to show location and number of sea creature sightings

+Map will load to user's/device current location (once permission is granted) if not granted it will load to BC Canada as default

 Month slider at the top allows users to view diving season for a given sea creature over the mohts of the year

 Icon Clustering to maintain map performance when large amount of data are on screen